isomerpages/moe-deyisec/_about-us/Principal's Message.md

 ---
 <img src="/images/About%20Us/mr%20chow%202024.jpeg" style="width:50%">

-&gt;  “If you want to build a ship, don’t drum up the men to gather wood, divide the work, and give orders.
+ “If you want to build a ship, don’t drum up the men to gather wood, divide the work, and give orders.
 Instead, teach them to yearn for the vast and endless sea.” <br>
-&gt; \- Antoine de Saint-Exupéry <br>
+\- Antoine de Saint-Exupéry <br>

 Having traversed close to five decades, this year Deyi commemorates its 44th year since its founding in 1980.